shengwen2000/EasyInjector/EasyApiProxy.md

             await Task.Delay(1000);
             if (req.Token == "123456789")
                 return;
-            throw new ApplicationException("The Token Not exits");
+            throw new ApplicationException("The Token Not exists");
         }

         [HttpPost]